xR4NGO/AeroPulse-Airlines-Satisfaction-Analysis/README.md

 <h1 align="center">Technical Appendix</h1>

-- **Software:** Microsoft Excel (Office 365).
+- **Software:** Microsoft Excel.
   - **Data cleaning and summary statistics:** Built‑in functions (`XLOOKUP`, `STDEV.S`, `TOCOL`, etc.).
   - **t‑Test:** Built-in function (`SKEW`, `SQRT`), Data Analysis Toolpak.
-  - **Logistic regression:** XLMiner (for coefficient estimates, odds ratios, marginal effects).
+  - **Logistic regression:** XLMiner (for coefficient estimates, odds ratios).
   - **Chi-Square, VIF, AME:** Manual calculations using built-in functions.
 - **Effect size benchmarks:** Cramér’s V: 0.1 = small, 0.3 = moderate, 0.5 = large.
 Cohen’s d: 0.2 = small, 0.5 = medium, 0.8 = large.
-- **Logistic regression diagnostics:** Pseudo R‑square (calculated as McFadden’s, but not included in the final output because it is less interpretable (check the full Excel workbook "AeroPulse Airlines Satisfaction Analysis"); the focus is on marginal effects and odds ratios).
+- **Logistic regression diagnostics:** Pseudo R‑square (calculated as McFadden’s, but not included in the final output because it is less interpretable (check the full Excel workbook inside the repository or from the link below); the focus is on marginal effects and odds ratios).
 VIF all < 4.
 Negative coefficients for wifi and departure time were investigated with univariate and reduced models as described.
 - **Data cleaning:** Rows with any service rating = 0 (Not Applicable) were removed for service‑related analyses only.
 Final sample size for regression: 119,612.
 Full dataset used for passenger characteristics: 129,880.
 - **Reproducibility:** The Excel workbook with all formulas, pivot tables, and XLMiner outputs, is included in this repository.
 Any user can follow the tabs and see the exact calculations.